nopour/Model-Reduction-of-Constrained-Mechanical-Systems-via-Spectral-Submanifolds/README.md

 This repository explores the application of **Spectral Submanifolds (SSMs)** to descriptor-form DAEs.
 By parameterizing invariant manifolds tangent to linear spectral subspaces, reduced-order models (ROMs) composed purely of ODEs can be constructed while preserving the underlying phase space geometry.
 ### Key Concepts Covered
  * **Descriptor-Form Parameterization:** Direct handling of index-3 DAEs without explicit index reduction or coordinate partitioning.
- * **1:2 Internal Resonance:** Demonstration of why classical 2D invariant manifolds break down during commensurate frequency ratios (w_2 \approx 2w_1) due to small divisors, and how a 4D SSM master subspace resolves the issue.
+ * **1:2 Internal Resonance:** Demonstration of why classical 2D invariant manifolds break down during commensurate frequency ratios (w₂ ≈ 2w₁) due to small divisors, and how a 4D SSM master subspace resolves the issue.
- * **Constraint Force Extraction:** direct recovery of dynamic Lagrange multipliers (\lambda) from the manifold embedding.
+ * **Constraint Force Extraction:** Direct recovery of dynamic Lagrange multipliers (λ) from the manifold embedding.
  * **Forced Response & Backbones:** Analytic approximation of Forced Response Curves (FRCs) and backbone surfaces up to high Taylor expansion orders.
 ## 🗺 Method Overview
 The reduction pipeline from a constrained DAE system to reduced dynamics is summarized below: